howion/notes/notes/marxist-theory/01-communist-manifesto.md

 ### All History is the History of Class Struggles

 > These terms do require some care.
-But simply, as an personal example, ask yourself "are you bourgeoisie?".
-If your answer is not a definitive YES, than you most probably are not.
+As a personal starter, simply, ask yourself "are you bourgeoisie?".
+If your answer is not a definitive yes, than you most probably are not.

 > From a classical point of view, bourgeoisie is the class who has the control of means of production.
 From a modern point of view, the idea is essentially similar if not the same.